 While you can argue that EVERY countertop is a solid surface, this refers to acrylic with resin countertops.
 (For those who were curious, the opposite of “solid surface” is “porous surface,” with materials such as marble and soapstone)

-The surface is also very scratch-resistant, but it cannot withstand high temperatures.
-While this is not ideal for a kitchen, there are fewer worries in a bathroom.
-Some personal appliances like heaters and curling irons have a possibility of damaging your surface.
-However, this damage can be fixed by sanding, making this easy to repair.
+Some personal appliances, like heaters and curling irons, may damage your surface.
+However, this damage can be fixed by sanding, making it easy to repair.

 Due to the particulars of this surface, this is not a DIY project.
 You will need professionals to install a solid surface countertop on your bathroom vanity.